Studying for a career in the dental team

 You'll take either a GDC-approved degree or foundation degree course.
 Entry requirements are as above for dental therapists and hygienists.
 You can also qualify as a dental technician without going to university by taking a BTEC level 3 qualification in dental technology.

-Dental nurses don’t need to have a higher education qualification.
+Dental nurses don’t need to have a higher education qualification (although some are available at this level).
 Most gain GDC-approved qualifications while in employment.
 Some dental nurses go on to train as dental therapists or hygienists.

 - Your application Expand / Collapse